Marfan syndrome: Prognosis

 Prior to modern cardiovascular surgical techniques and medications such as losartan, and metoprolol, the prognosis of those with Marfan syndrome was not good: a range of untreatable cardiovascular issues was common.
 Lifespan was reduced by at least a third, and many died in their teens and twenties due to cardiovascular problems.
 Today, cardiovascular symptoms of Marfan syndrome are still the most significant issues in diagnosis and management of the disease, but adequate prophylactic monitoring and prophylactic therapy offers something approaching a normal lifespan, and more manifestations of the disease are being discovered as more patients live longer.
 Women with Marfan syndrome live longer than men.

 Epidemiology

 Marfan syndrome affects males and females equally, and the mutation shows no ethnic or geographical bias.
 Estimates indicate about 1 in 5,000 to 10,000 individuals have Marfan syndrome.

 History

 Marfan syndrome is named after Antoine Marfan, the French pediatrician who first described the condition in 1896 after noticing striking features in a five-year-old girl.
 The gene linked to the disease was first identified by Francesco Ramirez at the Mount Sinai Medical Center in New York City in 1991.

+Non-human animals

+The first confirmed case of Marfan syndrome in cats was reported in 2026.

-Famous patients
+Notable patients

 Notable people who have or had Marfan syndrome include: